-If you possibly can, please leave your car at home and take the bus.
+If you possibly can, please car share or leave your car at home and take the bus.

 2. New Arrivals?

 Check the new arrivals board opposite the membership cabin for news of our latest animal arrivals.
 See the latest at the zoo and read Marwell News Bites.
-For even more up to date news like us on Facebook and follow us on Twitter.
+For even more up to date news like us on Facebook, and follow us on Instagram and Twitter.

 3. Use a Guide Book to plan your adventure

 Top priority.
-Be sure to purchase our fact packed guide book from admissions with its park map.
-It will help you seek out all our exotic and endangered animals and then learn a few unexpected things about them on the way.
+Be sure to purchase our fact packed guide book from admissions with park map included.
+It will help you seek out all our exotic and endangered animals and then learn a few unexpected things about them on the way!